 Unlike personal contributions, an employer can contribute more than an employee earns, up to the current annual allowance of £60,000.
 If the employee is able to take advantage of ‘carry forward’, then it could be even more.
 Up to £180,000 in some cases.

 There are a few exceptions.
-For example, if you have 'adjusted income' of over £260,000, or you’ve already accessed your pension, then your contributions might be limited to as little as £4,000.
-Our annual allowance factsheet has more information.
+For example, if you have 'adjusted income' of over £260,000, or you’ve already accessed your pension, then your contributions might be limited to as little as £10,000.

 It is important to remember HMRC could question the contribution if the total salary and benefit package is excessive for the work undertaken.
 Contact your accountant if in doubt.